Hands up if you have typed an email … and then gone back to edit it to sound more knowledgeable and intelligent?

 Is your language personal and direct?

 Write directly to the person receiving the email and remove the formal stuffiness from your words.
-Use “you” and “yours” in your language and bin too many I’s, we’s and ours.
+Use “you” and “yours” in your language and bin too many I’s,

 Is your language active?